How to use and store vanilla

 Although this question seems surprising to Europeans, in America it is more common to use vanilla extract in the kitchen.
 So some little explanations are needed.

 The most fragrant particles in vanilla are found inside the pod.
 The seed, commonly also known as vanilla caviar, is removed from the pod by splitting the pod in half using a sharp knife blade and scraped to be deposited in the device which will carry the flavor and bind it to food.

-The pod itself also carries aromatic molecules that were passed on to it during ripening, so don't throw it away!
-You can immerse it in your arranged rum or your table sugar, but you can also immerse it in your bottle of vanilla extract which will be improved or else in a jar of neutral alcohol to make your homemade extract (the manufacture of extract on found on another page of this website).
+The pod itself also carries aromatic molecules that were transmitted to it during ripening, so do not throw it away!
+You can immerse it in your rum or your table sugar, but you can also immerse it in your bottle of vanilla extract which will be improved or then in a jar of neutral alcohol to make your homemade extract (the manufacture of the extract can be found on another page of this website).

 In your homemade preparations, it is heat, sugar or alcohol that diffuses the scent of vanilla.
 To extract the maximum flavor from the pod, you can also crush it entirely with a food grinder in oil, water, alcohol, milk, sugar syrup or honey, in short everything who crosses your mind; then heat this appliance at least 20 minutes before using it.
 Soaking your device for 12 hours can also be very successful, if you have time.
 Then filter for your sauces, pastries, smooties, etc., but you can also fully use this device containing the crushed pod in your cakes, muffins etc. Vanilla is fully edible even if in most recipes only caviar is used.